-71. Distribution of surplus property on cancellation of incorporation or winding up surplus property, in relation to the Association, means property remaining after satisfaction of -
+surplus property, in relation to the Association, means property remaining after satisfaction of -

-- (a) the debts and liabilities of the Association; and - (b) the costs, charges and expenses of winding up or cancelling the incorporation of the Association, but does not include books relating to the management of the Association.
+- (a) the debts and liabilities of the Association; and - (b) the costs, charges and expenses of winding up or cancelling the incorporation of the Association.

+but does not include books relating to the management of the Association.

-(2) On the cancellation of the incorporation or the winding up of the Association, its surplus property must be distributed as determined by special resolution by reference to the persons mentioned in section 24(1) of the Act and at (3) below.
+(2) On the cancellation of the incorporation or the winding up of the Association, its surplus property must be distributed as determined by special resolution by reference to the persons mentioned in section 24(1) of the Act.